We may get commissions for purchases made through links in this post.

 When Dry Cat Food May Be A Good Choice For You

 Some people choose to feed dry because they opt to free-feed their cats.
 Free-feeding is not something you can do with canned or raw food, as wet foods can spoil rather quickly.
-If this your reason for feeding dry, please read more about Choosing the Right Cat Food for Your Cat and You.
+If this is your reason for feeding dry, please read more about Choosing the Right Cat Food for Your Cat and You.

 The main reason most people feed kibble is cost.
 Dry cat food is indeed cheaper compared to canned or raw.
 Some people claim that the cost of medical bills down the road may outweigh the savings on cat food now, but with no lifetime studies to prove that dry food is indeed harmful, their claim is merely an opinion and not fact.
 Cost is particularly significant for people feeding a large number of cats, such as those taking care of a colony of feral cats.
 The need to help a large number of cats using limited funds may mean dry cat food becomes the only choice.